INCF/incf.dai/trunk/README.txt

 Logging
 =======

-Per default, all service calls are logged at 'INFO' level to a custom log file in the current working directory
+Per default, all service calls are logged at 'INFO' level to a custom log file in the current working directory including a time stamp, the package name, the log level and the URL called.

->>> import os
->>> 'incf.dai.log' in os.listdir('.')
-True

-including a time stap, the package name, teh log level and the URL called.

 Accessing Hubs not registered at INCF